jlsam/scripts-crypto-nodes/README.md

 Comments and suggestions are appreciated!

 If this work helped you in any way, saved you time or showed you something you didn't know, consider leaving a tip.<br>
-LTC or ETH is appreciated, but also any of the coins these scripts are for.
+BAT is appreciated, but also any of the coins below.

-LTC: LSE7ezK7Qoszjgz9Ew25xmxazBzEsSL4Qt<br>
-ETH: 0xc7Ef788B776734Ff3694c1Be8465110Babf61a6a<br>
 GoByte: GYvyuGKHPF5y8UztBcxHqarKAx6HLGHqEb<br>
-Linda: LUDZLYQMvR1ppBawBdcbEFPTneU4GSMWvw<br>
-Polis: PJyr4NgoPrWLuKsSV7gVZBNmDKGbK4PJbC<br>
 Wagerr: WRccwGqUmp7U43rNMPAdAxB4FpnVctmcQr<br>